 When lawmakers control the redistricting process – as they do in most states – self-interest inevitably plays a big role in how electoral maps are redrawn.
 It puts the power in the hands of incumbent legislators eager to squash political competition.
 A Republican lawmaker would likely want to redraw his own district to include as many Republican voters as possible; and vice-verse for a Dem.

-This is called gerrymandering – the process of redrawing electoral maps (usually into pretty odd shapes) for some political advantage.
-It’s a practice that’s been in play pretty much since our democracy began (named after Massachusetts Governor Elbridge Gerry, who in 1812, influenced how his state’s electoral districts were drawn so as to to directly benefit members of his own party.
+This is called gerrymandering – the process of redrawing electoral maps (usually into odd shapes) for the sake of political advantage.
+It’s a practice that’s been in play pretty much since our democracy began.
+The practice is named after Massachusetts Governor Elbridge Gerry, who in 1812, influenced how his state’s electoral districts were drawn so as to to directly benefit members of his own party.
 It was said that the strange shapes of the new district maps resembled a salamander.

 The big list of redistricting no-no’s